 Shift Trading

 Upon approval of the Battalion Chief, and Captain, subject to review by the Fire Chief or his designee, any employee will have the right to exchange shifts or trade time with any other qualified employee.
-The practice of exchanging shifts or trading time will be a voluntary program by the employees in order to permit an employee to absent himself, or herself, from work to attend purely personal pursuits.
+The practice of exchanging shifts or trading time will be a voluntary program by the employees in order to permit an employee to absent themselves from work to attend purely personal pursuits.
 When an employee is absent from work under the exchange of shift policy, no other employee will be paid working out of classification or overtime pay as a result of the exchange.

 Shift trades between personnel from different divisions, such as Suppression and the Fire Prevention Bureau require approval, in advance, by the Fire Chief.